AirPods Pro Noise Cancellation Not Working? Here’s What to Do

 Use Blue Tack to Clean the Vents of the AirPods

-6. Repeat the same with the other vents.
+6. Repeat the process for the other vents.

-7. Clean the ear tip of the AirPod.
+7. Clean the ear tips of your AirPods.

-8. Repeat the above steps to clean the other AirPod and verify if the problem is solved.
+8. Repeat these steps for the other AirPod and see if noise cancellation improves.

-5. Re-pair the AirPods with the Apple Device
+5. Re-pair the AirPods with Your Apple Device

-2. Tap on the More Info icon for your AirPods Pro and select Forget This Device.
+2. Tap the More Info icon next to your AirPods Pro, and select Forget This Device.

 Forget AirPods Pro in the iPhone Settings